-I. Stormwater Facility Selection Criteria.
+I. Stormwater Facility Selection Criteria:

-- 1. Public Stormwater Facilities: For the design of facilities for the treatment, retention, and flow control of runoff from areas designated as public infrastructure (streets, sidewalks, developed rights-of-way, public parks or open space, etc.), the Director requires that facilities are utilized to the MEF and be considered in the following order: - a.
-GSI Facilities, designed to treat stormwater runoff to the MEF before entering any downstream facilities or points of disposal.
+- 1. Public Stormwater Facilities: For the design of facilities for the treatment, retention, and flow control of runoff from areas designated as public infrastructure (streets, sidewalks, developed rights-of-way, public parks, or open space, etc.), the Director requires that facilities be utilized to the MEF and be considered in the following order: - a.
+GSI Facilities, designed to treat stormwater runoff to the MEF before entering any downstream facilities or Points of Connection.
 Public GSI facilities include Planter Strip Infiltration Swales, Right-of-way Combination Swales, and Right-of-way Infiltration Planters.
 Other facility types may be considered by the Director on a case-by-case basis. - b.
 UIC facilities, as defined by the Oregon DEQ and as managed under the City's UICMP.
 Pre-treatment of the stormwater runoff is required prior to discharge to the UIC facility.
 Public UIC facilities include vertical and horizontal drywells.
-Other facility types may be considered by the Director on a case-by-case basis.
+Other facility types may be considered by the Director on a case-by-case basis. - c.
+Proprietary stormwater treatment and retention devices, such as manufactured technologies used to address the stormwater quality impacts of development through a combination of physical, chemical, and/or biological treatment processes. - 2.
+Private Stormwater Facility: While City treatment, flow control, and retention requirements also apply to stormwater runoff from areas owned and operated by private entities, the Standards do not specify a preference regarding the specific design of these facilities.
+The facilities must utilize GSI to the MEF, be designed to provide these mechanisms to the MEF, and be in general conformance with these Standards.
+Any private UIC facilities must be registered with DEQ as per site-specific and jurisdictional requirements.
+Evidence of this registration shall be submitted to the City as part of the